ministryofjustice/opg-weblate-demo-translation-project/docs/runbooks/setting_up_weblate.md

 7. Click "Save" to create the component.

 Weblate will import the project, and show a Community Localisatoin Checklist.
 You can choose to address these later by going to `https://moj.weblate.cloud/guide/<project>/<component>/`.

+### 2. Get updates from the repository

+1. Go to Settings in the repository in Github, and select Webhooks.
+2. Click "Add webhook" and set the Payload URL to `https://moj.weblate.cloud/hooks/github/`.
+Set the Content type to `application/x-www-form-urlencoded`.
+Don't set a secret, and select "Just Push Event" for the events to trigger the webhook.
+Click "Add webhook".